He’s walking down the beach, and comes across a guitar player going at it by a campfire…

 This is where we apply those thirds in a practical manner.
 We’ll cover a number of thirds-based riffs, and once again, play them all in the context of a chord progression.
 For every riff that is taught, I’ve deliberately included at least two or three alterations, teaching you how to modify these riffs to suit your own style and tastes.
 I don’t want you to play guitar in my personality – I want you to play guitar in such a way that your own personality comes through!
 As we wrap up the course, I’ve included three bass & drums only jam tracks that will give you an opportunity to practice and apply any and all of the skills and techniques covered in the course.

 “A Truly Complete And Unique Package”

-One guitar player who got early access to Dynamic Rhythm Guitar, and has completed the 20 hour course, wrote me this email:
+One guitar player who has completed the entire 20 hour Dynamic Rhythm Guitar course wrote me this email: